hamzehaq7/hamzehaq7.github.io/README.md

 We secured first place and a 10,000 AED grant by envisioning a platform that provides & collects data on microfinancing solutions for locals.
 Moreover, this platform uses AI algorithms to reallocate government budget and expenditure.

+### Youth Sustainability Hackathon - General Electric, Dubai, UAE
+We secured third place by solving energy transition challenges tied to UAE’s Zero Net Emissions by 2050.
+By devising an energy mix plan, we were able to add 60GW renewable power to UAE’s grid.

 ---